status-im/nimbus-eth2/docs/the_nimbus_book/src/metrics-pretty-pictures.md

 cd prometheus-*
 ```

->**Note:** If you use a package manager, you can also download Prometheus that way: for example `apt-get install prometheus` on Ubuntu, or `brew install prometheus` on MacOS, should do the trick.
+>**Note:** If you use a package manager, you can also download Prometheus that way -- for example `apt-get install prometheus` on Ubuntu, or `brew install prometheus` on MacOS, should do the trick.

 #### 2. Copy the binary